-Yeah, I was there, I went to the #SocADL meeting at the Tivoli two nights back.
+Yes, I was there.
+I went to the #SocADL meeting at the Tivoli a couple of nights back.

-The secret to ensuring a ‘bird of paradise’ survives is to treat it harshly.
-This has never been watered, other than by mother nature, yet it survives and flowers every year.
+The secret to keeping a Bird of Paradise alive is to treat it harshly.
+Ours has never been watered except by rain, yet it flowers every year.

 Hey Stephen!
 Looking forward to more words on your take-outs from the night.